muhamrif/Whole-Lotta-Sub/README.md

 ![addChips cli.png](images%2FaddChips%20cli.png)

 ## Future Work
--[ ] Add pictures of the menu items, Add more menu items.
+- Add more menu items.
+- Add a Admin User Interface where the admin can view all the past order, along with updating the menu.
 ## Development Team
 - [@muhmarif](https://www.github.com/muhamrif)
 - [@akhilsomaiya07](https://github.com/akhilsomaiya07)